sajari/agnostic-coding-test/csharp/SearchIOCodingExercise/CachingExercise/README.md

 ```
 You cannot change the underlying implementation, since you do not have access to this source code,
-consider this a library provided to you to use.
-This source code is available in the test
+consider this a 3rd party library the application uses.
+This source code is available in the
 `RemoteStoreFetcher` but it cannot be changed.
 ```